MC Hammer

 $160M

-MC Hammer made $33M in a single year and went broke; Vanilla Ice turned one hit into a $160M empire by doing the opposite of what made him famous.
+MC Hammer made $33M in a single year and filed for bankruptcy; Vanilla Ice turned one hit into a $160M empire by ditching music for real estate.

 MC Hammer's Revenue